KRÜGER CREATIVE

 1,900 miles by SUP

 Next summer, Karl will continue on his third season of a multi-season effort to paddle 1,900 miles of the Northwest Passage.
 Karl has completed almost 900 miles over two seasons unsupported from Tuktoyaktuk to Kugluktuk.
-In 2025, Karl will be supported by a freighter canoe to complete his journey to Pond Inlet, 1,000 miles east of his starting point in Kugluktuk, Nunavut, Canada.
+In 2026, Karl will continue towards Gjoa Haven, another 600 nautical miles.

 Season 01